 Not for the first time

 This is not the first time that hackers have used Google Adwords to trick people online.
 Previously, fake Bittrex cryptocurrency exchange site also used Adwords service to display advertisement on the top slot of Google Search Engine.
-The campaign did not only trick Bittrex users into believing that they are on authentic site but also stole their funds.
+The campaign did not only trick Bittrex users into believing that they are on an authentic site but also stole their funds.
 More details about Bittrex phishing scam are available here.